elunna/nerfhack-changelog/README.md

 * The chance of getting a djinn from a smoky potion has been halved.
 The actual chances of getting a wish from the djinn have not been changed.
 * Players have a chance of getting a wish from crowning now (if no intrinsics were granted).
 * Artiwishes only care about previous **successful** artiwishes.

+There are a few new sources of wishes:
+* Using the Deck of Fate can result in a wish if you draw The World card.
+The deck is then used up.
+* If you get crowned and you have all the resistances that are offered, you can get a wish.
+* If you zap a wand of wonder and get the wand of wishing effect (and pass a 1 in 100 roll), you can get a wish.

 **The chance of receiving the artifact from a wish is:**